 Where can I get a COVID test, and how much will it cost?

-The cost of COVID tests vary from provider to provider, and from location to location.
+The cost of COVID tests varies from provider to provider, and from location to location.
 The U.S. Department of Health and Human Services has a tool you can use to identify testing options in your state (HHS, 2020).

 Federal law established at the start of the pandemic set aside resources for granting access to testing for people without insurance.
 It required that COVID testing and associated treatment be covered for people with private insurance, Medicare, or Medicaid.
 That said, there was no rule guaranteeing free testing.
 Based on the Peterson Center on Healthcare and the Kaiser Family Foundation Health System Tracker, which evaluates the average cost of different COVID tests, test prices for PCR tests ranged from $20–$850.